GemberPHP/example-event-sourcing-dcb/README.md

 ## This example project
 _The DCB pattern is an interesting concept, but this does not advocate to remove aggregates completely.
-Instead, a hybrid solution with aggregates and business decision models is probably more likely, depending on your domain._
+Instead, a hybrid solution with aggregates and use cases is probably more likely, depending on your domain._

 This example project is using a fictive domain (taken from Sara Pellegrini's blog) where students can subscribe to courses (of any kind).
 Deliberately this is all what is defined for this domain, to focus on how this could be implemented when using Event Sourcing with the DCB pattern in mind.

-It contains both classic aggregates (e.g. [Course](src/Domain/Course/Course.php), [Student](src/Domain/Student/Student.php)) as well as business decision models (e.g. [ChangeCourseCapacity](src/Domain/Course/ChangeCourseCapacity.php), [SubscribeStudentToCourse](src/Domain/StudentToCourseSubscription/SubscribeStudentToCourse.php), [UnsubscribeStudentFromCourse](src/Domain/StudentToCourseSubscription/UnsubscribeStudentFromCourse.php)).
+It contains both classic aggregates (e.g. [Course](src/Domain/Course/Course.php), [Student](src/Domain/Student/Student.php)) as well as use cases (e.g. [ChangeCourseCapacity](src/Domain/Course/ChangeCourseCapacity.php), [SubscribeStudentToCourse](src/Domain/StudentToCourseSubscription/SubscribeStudentToCourse.php), [UnsubscribeStudentFromCourse](src/Domain/StudentToCourseSubscription/UnsubscribeStudentFromCourse.php)).

 Inspired by other PHP libraries such as [Broadway](https://github.com/broadway), [EventSauce](https://github.com/EventSaucePHP), [Prooph](https://github.com/prooph) and [Ecotone](https://github.com/ecotoneframework) as well as [Axon Framework](https://github.com/AxonFramework) for Java.